hamilak/hamilak/README.md

 **hamilak/hamilak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-🌱 Learning and Development
+🛠️ Skill set
--  Experience in javascript frameworks - reactjs, next.js, node.js, nestjs, angular.
+-  Experienced in javascript frameworks - reactjs, next.js, node.js, nestjs, angular.

 🔭 Goals
 -  Contribute to more open-source projects